alvarogirona/joe-prices/README.md

 The contract modules (`apps/joe_prices/lib/joe_prices/contracts`) for LbPair in `v2` and `v21` have a method for checking if a pair has enought liquidity named `pair_has_enough_reserves_around_active_bin?`.

 A pair has enough liquidity if in its +- bins around active bin there are more than 10$ of value.
 This value is defined by the value of `@minimum_liquidity_threshold` at the `LbPair` contract modules, which defaults to `10`.

+### Finding the value in $

+For pairs that do not have a stable coin in them, the `PriceComputator` module searches if there is any pair with one of the pair assets and a `primary_quote_asset`.

+Primary quote assets are defined at `JoePrices.Core.V2.Token` (`apps/joe_prices/lib/joe_prices/core/v21/token.ex`).

+If there is a related pair with an stable then the price in dollars is retrieved from that pair.

+If there is a related pair with a `primary_quote_asset` that is not an stable (i.e: Avax in Avalanche, WETH in arbitrum), then it searches for stable pairs for that asset and makes the required conversions between pairs to get the price.

 ## Requirements